 Delicious Food In Phuket

-Thai food is also simple in its presentation and taste, but it’s the simplicity that makes it delicious and not to mention the use of lemongrass, ginger, chilli and limes.
+Thai food is also simple in its presentation and taste, but it’s the simplicity that makes it delicious and not to mentions the use of lemongrass, ginger, chilli and limes.
 Popular dishes include Thai curries (red and green are the most commonly found), which are delicious blends of rice or noodles, stir-fried meat or vegetables, served with coconut milk, red or green curry and sometimes cashew nuts too.

 Spring rolls, tempura and pad thai (stir-fried noodle or rice dishes) are top choices too.
 When it comes to dessert, mango sticky rice should be considered your top choice.